skip to main content

 As for what Talamantes-Valles is most looking forward to as a Spartan alumna?
 It’s all about giving back.

 “Mentorship has played a crucial role in my success as an undergraduate student,” she explained.
-“As I transition into officially becoming a member of the Broad Spartan alumni network, I am filled with excitement as it will be a true privilege to pay forward the invaluable support I have received by gaining the ability share my insights and experience with both MSU students and Detroit high school students alike, fostering empowerment in others as they navigate their own paths to achievement through mentorship.”
+“As I transition into officially becoming a member of the Broad Spartan alumni network, I am filled with excitement as it will be a true privilege to pay forward the invaluable support I have received by gaining the ability to share my insights and experience with both MSU students and Detroit high school students alike, fostering empowerment in others as they navigate their own paths to achievement through mentorship.”

 For information on Michigan State University’s spring 2024 commencement ceremonies, visit commencement.msu.edu.